 All updated immunization records (if a student is 12 years of age or in 7th grade they MUST have the Tdap booster and Meningococcal vaccines) and Health Assessments (Required for new enrollments in North Carolina Schools and ALL Kindergartners).
 Please turn in to the homeroom teacher or the front office.
+Or email a copy to the school nurse.

 Please remember that per Onslow County School Policy, students are NOT allowed to transport medication.
 In the future, please remember parents/guardians MUST bring the medication to the front office.
 These policies and procedures are put in place for the safety of all our students.
 Thank you for your assistance and understanding.